Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Acknowledgments

-S. A. J. was supported by grant No. G960214, research deputy of Sharif University of Technology and Iran Science Elites Federation (ISEF).
-He thanks M. Mohajerani for providing an inspiring working environment during the COVID-19 outbreak.
+S. A. J. thanks M. Mohajerani for providing an inspiring working environment during the COVID-19 outbreak.
 M. T. is supported by the research deputy of Sharif University of Technology.
+We appreciate helpful comments from the following colleagues: Reza Mansouri, Sohrab Rahvar, Sadamichi Maekawa, Farhad Shahbazi, Nima Khosrawi, Shant Baghram, Mehdi Kargarian, Abolhassan Vaezi, Saeed Abedinpour, Ali Esfandiar, Reza Ejtehadi, Takami Tohyama and Keivan Esfarjani.